-‘Billions’ Star Damian Lewis Talks Bobby Axelrod, Wardrobe & Season 4
+‘Billions’ Star Damian Lewis Talks Bobby Axelrod, Wardrobe, And Season 4

-The popular show Billions on Showtime is now in its fourth season, and this time, enemies are friends and friends are enemies, making for an exciting time for the show’s star, Damian Lewis in particular.
+The popular show Billions on Showtime is now in its fourth season, and this season, enemies are friends and friends are enemies, making for an exciting time for the show’s stars, Damian Lewis in particular.

 Lewis, a British actor, plays business titan Bobby Axelrod, who is going through some changes on a personal and professional level, and learning about himself in the process.
-Vulture says that Lewis was willing to talk about everything from Axe’s wardrobe to his character’s newfound alliance with Chuck Rhoades (played skillfully by Paul Giamatti).
+Vulture says that Lewis was willing to talk about everything from Axe’s wardrobe, to his character’s newfound alliance with Chuck Rhoades (played skillfully by Paul Giamatti).

 The character of Bobby Axelrod dresses casually, even at the office.
-Not business casual, but Netflix and chill casual, and his signature item of clothing is a cashmere hoodie.
+Not business casual, but Netflix-and-chill casual, and his signature item of clothing is a cashmere hoodie.
 In the interview, the writer asks what a $2,000 cashmere hoodie really feels like.

 “Oh.
 They’re so soft.
-It’s just one cashmere heaven to the next.”
+It’s just one cashmere heaven to the next,” Lewis said.

-From the beginning on Billions, Axe and Chuck Rhoades have butted heads, with Rhoades’ wife, with Chuck’s wife, Wendy (an employee of Axe Capital) sometimes in the middle.
+From the beginning on Billions, Axe and Chuck Rhoades have butted heads, with Chuck’s wife, Wendy, an employee of Axe Capital, sometimes in the middle.
 Axe was very close with his protege, Taylor, who has now betrayed him, and so the world is turned upside down, but Lewis says this makes things even more exciting.

 “It’s very exciting.
 I think it’s also quite realistic, the way in which alliances are made and don’t always last too long.”